Who We Are | Our Mission, Vision and Values | Our Strategic Plan | Staff | Board of Directors | Partnerships

 Our strength is our expertise and proven experience in creative problem-solving and a focus on solutions that produce tangible impact for individuals, families, communities, states, and government.
 Through the power of collaboration with federal agencies, major corporations, financial institutions and nonprofit organizations, NDI has brought new attention to the possibilities of economic empowerment that has changed thinking and behavior at an individual and systems level.

 As a not-for-profit 501(c)(3) organization, NDI does not engage in lobbying activities.

 The mission of

-National Disability Institute is to build a better economic future for Americans with disabilities.
+National Disability Institute is to drive social impact to build a better economic future for people with disabilities and their families.

-We envision a world where people with disabilities have equal opportunity to achieve financial stability and independence as people without disabilities.
+We envision an environment where people with disabilities have the same opportunities to achieve financial stability and independence as people without disabilities.

-NDI has identified three enduring values that guide all decision making and activities and will help set strategic direction for the future.
+NDI has four enduring values that guide all decision making and activities and help set strtegic direction for the future.

-- We value all individuals across the spectrum of disability to be productive and contribute to the vitality of communities regardless of race, gender, cultural background and age.
+- We value all individuals across the spectrum of disability as productive contributors to the vitality of communities.

-- We value self determination and informed decision making that empower individuals with disabilities to have choices and direction that respect their individual preferences.
+- We value self-determination and informed decision making that empower individuals with disabilities to have choices and direction that respects their individual preferences.

-- We value the benefit of collaboration among all important stakeholders in the public and private sectors to design, implement, and improve opportunities for individuals with disabilities to participate in the economic mainstream and advance their financial independence.
+- We value the benefit of collaboration among all stakeholders including people with disabilities and the public and private sectors to design, implement, and improve opportunities for individuals with disabilities to participate in the economic mainstream and advance their financial independence.